-In 2014, there were 42,480 occupational injuries involving ice, snow, or sleet that required at least one day away from work to recover.
+In 2017, occupational injuries involving ice, snow, or sleet that required at least one day away from work to recover occurred at a rate of 1.8 cases per 10,000 full-time workers.

 As risk management consultants, we work hard to identify both potential and preexisting causes of loss in the workplace.
 Employee injuries and health-related issues, while often not controllable, can greatly affect a company as a whole, and winter weather can create additional risks in and around your workplace.